 One of many charming small towns nestled in the picturesque Charlevoix region of Québec, Baie-Saint-Paul is undoubtedly the most charming of them all.
-Located just an hour north of Québec City, this quaint town of 7,000 inhabitants is more than worthy of a stop, if not a stay, during your time in Charlevoix.
-Although Baie St-Paul offers its unique charm year-round as an artists’ town with a rich cultural scene, we find that it becomes particularly wonderful and appealing in winter, caught in between the frozen coastal landscape of the St Lawrence River and the snow-covered landscapes of the nearby mountains.
-There’s so much to do here during this time of year, that it will be impossible to get bored.
+Located just an hour north of Québec City, this quaint town of 7,000 inhabitants is more than worthy of a stop, if not an overnight stay, during your time in Charlevoix.
+Although Baie St-Paul offers its unique charm year-round as an artists’ town with a rich cultural scene, we find that it becomes particularly wonderful and appealing in winter, caught in between the frozen coastal landscape of the St Lawrence River and the snow-covered landscapes of the nearby mountains to the north.
 From skiing to snowshoeing, to snowmobiling to dog sledding, to visiting one of several art galleries and craft shops to discovering the trendy food scene, there’s definitely something to do for everyone.
+To help get the most out of your time when visiting Charlevoix, we put together this guide to the Best Things to See and Do in Baie-Saint-Paul.
 If you plan on visiting during summer or fall, worry not, as several of the activities that we will cover will also be possible outside of winter.
-Below we present our guide to the Top Things to See and Do in Baie-Saint-Paul to help get the most out of your time when visiting Charlevoix.

 You might also be interested in these pages:

 Baie-Saint-Paul was established as a village in 1678 as part of New France.
 Its geographic location rendered it quite isolated from the rest of the province and made nearly it inaccessible (other than by boat) for almost 150 years until a road was built in 1812 connecting it to Québec City.
-Today, Baie-Saint-Paul is a small, quaint and picturesque town in the beautiful Charlevoix region of Québec.
-The town has a small population of 7,000 and is located 94 km from Québec City (roughly a 1h10 minute drive).
+Today, Baie-Saint-Paul is a small (population of 7,000), quaint and picturesque town in the beautiful Charlevoix region of Québec (link to Google Maps).

-Although you can explore most of the town on foot (the historical center can easily be covered in a few hours), you will need a vehicle to enjoy most of the winter activities you can do around town.
+Although you reach the town by long-distance bus from either Montreal or Québec City and can explore most of the small town on foot (the historical center can easily be covered in an hour), you will need a vehicle to enjoy most of the other activities you can do around town.

 Stroll Along the Charming Rue Saint-Jean-Baptiste